Find Affordable College Courses

 Albany, NY

-University at Albany ranked #9 on this year’s Best Value Communication & Journalism Master’s Degree Schools in New York list.
-UAlbany is a fairly large public school located in the small city of Albany.
+University at Albany came in at #9 in this year’s edition of the Best Value Communication & Journalism Master’s Degree Schools in New York ranking.
+UAlbany is a large public school located in the city of Albany.

 The average tuition and fees for an in-state graduate student at UAlbany are $13,535 a year.